Skip to content

 Your child's brain on their own name

-Neuroscientists at Stanford found something remarkable in 2019: when children aged 4 to 8 encounter their own name in text, their brain activity spikes in regions associated with self-referential processing and reward.
-It's not just recognition.
-It's a little burst of joy, a feeling of "this is about ME."
+Early-literacy researchers have consistently observed something remarkable: when young children encounter their own name in text, their engagement shifts almost visibly.
+It is not just recognition.
+It is a little burst of joy, a feeling of "this is about ME."

 That spike matters.
 It transforms a passive listener into an active participant.
 The child isn't just hearing a story anymore.
 They're living inside it.

-Dr. Patricia Kuhl, who studies early language acquisition, puts it this way: personal relevance is the single strongest predictor of whether a young child will engage with linguistic content.
+The same pattern shows up again and again across the parenting literature: personal relevance is one of the strongest predictors of whether a young child will engage with a story.
 Forget fancy vocabulary.
 Forget flashy illustrations (sorry, illustrators).
 A child's own name is the ultimate attention magnet.

 Beyond attention: building genuine self-esteem